newtools/zsocket/readme.md

 }
 ```

-The following code will create a simple bridge between two interfaces that will allow tcp (no other checksum dependent layer 4 types though):
+The following code will create a simple bridge between two interfaces, while printing their frames, that will allow tcp  through (no other checksum dependent layer 4 types though):
 ```go
 package main